TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 There are a couple of changes that are needed for German Custom Formats to work properly:

 ??? abstract "Set the language to `Any` in the quality profile - [Click to show/hide]"
-    We choose `Any` for the language profile, as otherwise English movies identified with German audio and vice-versa will not be grabbed.
+    We choose `Any` for the language profile, as otherwise, English movies identified with German audio and vice-versa will not be grabbed.

     ??? success "Screenshot example - [Click to show/hide]"
         ![!cf-quality-profile-cf](images/german-cf-profile-language.png)